My Blog List

 Some Reeves Origins in Portugal or Spain?

 I have spent many years searching for all the details of the life of my earliest known Reeves' ancestor, William Reeves (he, his sons and grandsons spelled it Reves).
-He arrived in Johnston County, North Carolina and he received a McCulloch grant for 400 acres on the Neuse River in 1746.
+In 1746 Henry McCulloch conveyed to him 400 acres on the Neuse River which documents his residence in Johnston County, North Carolina by that date.
 None of those early records provide any clue to his origins.
 That 1746 deed simply describes him as "of Johnston County" which indicates that he was living in that county when the deed was recorded.

 1746 Herman Moll Map of Carolina